 - Braking: You can jump down extra gears by adding a red 'brake' die to the space moved.
 Each red die lets you skip a gear.
 For example, you could go from fourth to 1st by rolling brake+brake+1, or from 6th to 4th by rolling brake+4.
 In this way you can move further on one turn, or end a turn in a higher gear.

-- Boosting: Similarly, the green 'boost' die available in some races lets you skip a gear upwards.
+- Boosting: Similarly, the green 'boost' die (available in GT5 races) lets you skip a gear upwards.

 - Coasting: White 'coast' dice let you stay in the same gear.

-If you exceed your limit, you will lose control.
+If you meet or exceed your limit, you will lose control.

 Consult your player board table to see what happens when you lose control: You might lose all speed to 'gear' 0, or go off the track in 'gear' 00.
 You might also take some damage: at higher speeds (3,4,5th gear) and on more dangerous tiles (Yellow, Orange, Red).
 For each black damage marker in the table a "Damage" token will be randomly drawn for you.